seanf316/P3-Reclaim-The-Light/README.md

 For this project I used the following libraries:

 ### ***random:***
--   randint was used throughout the project to produce random stats or pick a random index in choice list for loot.
+-   randint was used throughout the project to produce random stats or pick a random index in the choice list for loot.

 ### ***time:***
 -   time was imported to make use of the sleep function which was used throughout the adventure.
 It was implemented to increase the time between narrative text's showing in also provided a level of intrigue for the user i.e. when opening a loot box